netobserv/network-observability-operator/docs/FlowCollector.md

 IPFIX configuration, such as the IP address and port to send enriched IPFIX flows to.
-[Unsupported (*)].

 <table>
     <thead>